Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 The history of this church began in the year 1682, under the Nguyen Lords.
 The starting point is only a bamboo chapel built by priest Langlois.

-After many changes in place, form, and architecture, it was until 1898 that Phu Cam church was rebuilt by Bishop Eugène Marie Allys in 1898, and was completed in 1902.
+After many changes in place, form, and architecture.
+In 1898, Phu Cam church was rebuilt by Bishop Eugène Marie Allys and was completed in 1902.
 And the church has owned the style of European architecture.

 When Hue Diocese was raised to the rank of Archdiocese in 1960, the new Archbishop, Ngo Dinh Thuc, had a new church built according to architect Ngo Viet Thu’s project.

 In 1963, the church was officially started construction, but because of continuous political events that caused the building work to be delayed.
-Until 2000, after 37 years, Phu Cam Cathedral was completed.
+In 2000, after 37 years, Phu Cam Cathedral was completed.

 Despite the new style, Phu Cam church architecture still has the influence of a Western church, with a building in the form of a cross and decorative motifs of Catholic mode.

-However, this church is added into the philosophy of Eastern feng shui, which is also featured in the designs of architect Ngo Viet Thu.
+However, this church is added to the philosophy of Eastern feng shui, which is also featured in the designs of architect Ngo Viet Thu.

 The highlight of this church is the facade with two bell towers reaching up to the sky like an opened Bible, and at the same time, it has the appearance of a dragon head with its mouth opening.